1Password/scim-examples/docker/README.md

 ### Testing

-To test if your SCIM Bridge came online, you can browse to the public IP address of your SCIM Bridge’s Docker Host with a web browser, and input your Bearer Token into the provided Bearer Token field.
+To test if your SCIM bridge came online, you can browse to the public IP address of your SCIM bridge’s Docker Host with a web browser, and input your Bearer Token into the provided Bearer Token field.

-You can also use the following `curl` command to test the SCIM Bridge from the command line:
+You can also use the following `curl` command to test the SCIM bridge from the command line:

 ```bash
 curl --header "Authorization: Bearer TOKEN_GOES_HERE" https://<domain>/scim/Users